-Even before they are born twins touch, hold and hug each other.
-The bond can be very strong and you might feel left out.
-It’s important to accept this, while knowing you will still be a significant person in their lives and you will have your own bond with them.
+Even before they are born, twins touch, hold and hug each other.
+The bond can be very strong and you might even feel left out.
+It’s important to accept this, while knowing you will still be a significant person in their lives and you will have your own special bond with each of them.

 How do I get out and about with my twins?

-You may find it harder to get out and about with your twins than other parents who have single babies.
-It helps to be organised by making sure the nappy bag is well stocked with nappies, wipes, formula and snacks.
+You may find it harder to get out and about with your twins, than other parents who have single babies.
+It helps to be organised by making sure the nappy bag is well stocked with nappies, wipes, formula or expressed milk and a change of clothes.
 You might also need plenty of help and support from friends and family to get out.

-Is there anything I should be before my twins start preschool?
+Is there anything I should do before my twins start preschool?

 Some twins who were born early have problems with their hearing and eyesight.
-It is good to know whether or not there are any problems like this before your twins start preschool and school.
+It is good to know if there are any problems like this before your twins start preschool and school.

 Some twins who were born early have problems with their language or communication.
 Talk to your doctor if you have any concerns.